 Environmental Engineering is a major offered under the engineering program of study at The University of Texas at El Paso.
-Here, you’ll find out more about the major doctor’s degree program in environmental engineering, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.
+We’ve pulled together some essential information you should know about the master’s degree program in environmental engineering, including how many students graduate each year, the ethnic diversity of these students, and more.

 If there’s something special you’re looking for, you can use one of the links below to find it:

-During the 2019-2020 academic year, part-time graduate students at UTEP paid an average of $828 per credit hour if they came to the school from out-of-state.
-In-state students paid a discounted rate of $316 per credit hour.
-The average full-time tuition and fees for graduate students are shown in the table below.
+In 2019-2020, the average part-time graduate tuition at UTEP was $828 per credit hour for out-of-state students.
+The average for in-state students was $316 per credit hour.
+Information about average full-time graduate student tuition and fees is shown in the table below.

 |In State||Out of State|

-Around 25.0% of environmental engineering doctor’s degree recipients at UTEP in 2019-2020 were awarded to racial-ethnic minorities*.
-This is higher than the nationwide number of 14%.
+Around 62.5% of environmental engineering master’s degree recipients at UTEP in 2019-2020 were awarded to racial-ethnic minorities*.
+This is higher than the nationwide number of 18%.

 |Race/Ethnicity||Number of Students|